Dev-Laskowski/Apex-JSON-Engine/README.md

 - **Usage:** Ideal for applications transitioning from internal to public, untrusted data streams.
 - **Goal:**  Cost-effective deployment of the Sentinel Shield defense.
 - **Positioning:** The entry-level model for high performance and heavy security.
+- **License Expiry Behavior:** Apex values zero-downtime architectures.
+Upon license expiration, your system remains operative, but the pre-parse security firewall is disengaged.
+The log will display `UNSAFE MODE (PRE-PARSER SHIELD DEACTIVATED) ❗`.
+Immediate renewal is highly recommended to restore active DoS and payload protection.

 #### Uncompromised Security, Balanced Performance